An ancient landscape covering hundreds of thousands of square kilometres, the Kimberley is one of the world's most precious wilderness regions.

 Enjoy Broome's many delights

-The thriving town of Broome is one of Australia's most iconic destinations, loved for its magenta sunsets, frangipani trees, tropically warm weather and beautiful, white beaches.
+The thriving town of Broome is one of Australia's most iconic destinations, loved for its magenta sunsets, frangipani trees, tropical weather and beautiful, white beaches.
 Here, you'll find two of Australia's most important cultural phenomena – the outback and the beach – combined in a unique, laid-back atmosphere.
-Broome is on the western edge of the Kimberley region, and makes a convenient starting point for those planning to venture east into the area's heartland by 4WD along the Gibb River Road, or around its craggy edge, on one of the many Kimberley cruises that depart from the town.
-However, there is so much to see and do here that Broome is also worth visiting in its own right.
-Stay at one of several five-star hotels such as Cable Beach Club or Pinctada Cable Beach Resort & Spa, sample a locally brewed mango beer at the wildly popular Matso's Brewery, ride a camel along Cable Beach at sunset, see ancient fossilised stegosaurus prints in the bright red rock at Gantheaume Point, browse the open-air weekend markets in front of the pretty Courthouse building and shop for precious Pinctada maxima pearls, grown locally in the shimmering aqua waters nearby.
+Stay at one of several five-star hotels, such as Cable Beach Club, sample a locally brewed mango beer at the wildly popular Matso's Brewery, ride a camel along Cable Beach at sunset, see ancient fossilised stegosaurus prints in the bright red rock at Gantheaume Point, browse the open-air weekend markets in front of the pretty Courthouse building and shop for precious Pinctada maxima pearls, grown locally in the shimmering aqua waters nearby.

 Cruise the Kimberley coastline